MartijnHoekstra2/IT-Handbook-guide2/Cloud/Cloud Platform: Microsoft Azure.md

 * Informing the organization that you are going to collect this information is optional.
 Can be specific at the donwload part of the agent.
 * [Cloud App Discovery System Center Deployment Guide](https://social.technet.microsoft.com/wiki/contents/articles/30968.cloud-app-discovery-system-center-deployment-guide.aspx)
 * [Cloud App Discovery Group Policy Deployment Guide](https://social.technet.microsoft.com/wiki/contents/articles/30965.cloud-app-discovery-group-policy-deployment-guide.aspx)
+* It will create an server on the devices named: Micrososft Cloud App Discovery Endpoint Agent